KRR-Oxford/Guarded-saturation/README.md

 # Guarded-saturation

-Resolution-based rewriting algorithm from Guarded Tuple Generating Dependencies (GTGDs) to Datalog
+The software implements a Resolution-based rewriting algorithm from Guarded Tuple Generating Dependencies (GTGDs) to Datalog, along with some functions for running the resulting Datalog rules.

+This README is aimed at developers.

 <!-- Description: A description of your project follows.
 A good description is clear, short, and to the point.
 Describe the importance of your project, and what it does. -->